berkutteam/lexiconner/Lexiconner/Lexiconner.Seed/ImportData/en-words.md

 ***
 Step down
 Stop doing a job voluntarily
-I'm stepping down to left another person do the job
+I'm stepping down to let another person do the job
 ---

 ***
 Set your sights on something
 Aim to achieve a particular goal
-We've set our sights on being number on in our industry
+We've set our sights on being number one in our industry
 ---

 ***